sarah17moore/surfs_up/README.md

 At this time I would highly suggest further research into precipitation and temperature correlations for the whole year.
 I would also suggest that other months are examined - such as March and September - to see if temperatures fluctuate during other seasons of the year.

 ---
+## Additional Flask API
+Just for fun: To view a list of temperatures based on date input, view and run "app2.py".